evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Climate system

 There is one climate system available.
-The standard climate system supports only controlling one shared zone for the whole car.
+- **1-zone climate system:** Supports only controlling one shared zone for the whole car.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort
+## Comfort features

-Citroën ë-C3 has several features to make your life as a driver or passenger more comfortable.
+The Citroën ë-C3 includes several features to enhance comfort and convenience:

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}